IELTS Writing Practice Test 3 - Enhance Your Skills with Real Exam Simulation

 You should spend about 20 minutes on this task.

-The graph below shows the changes in the maximum number of Asian elephants between 1994 and 2007.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 Write at least 150 words.

 1704452377837

 Extracted from - IELTS Reading Practice Sets.
-Copyright © 2016 by IDP education, British Council and Cambridge Assessment English.
+Copyright © 2016 by IDP Education, British Council and Cambridge Assessment English.

-Another interesting trend that could be observed in the graph was that in countries such as Vietnam and Laos, the population of Asian elephants was seen to remain stable while most of the other countries exhibited a steady decline.
+Another interesting trend that could be observed in the graph was that in countries such as Vietnam and Laos, the population of Asian elephants was seen to remain stable, while most of the other countries exhibited a steady decline.
 Conversely, in Cambodia, the trends were observed to be positive.
 The population of Asian elephants rose by almost 25% in Cambodia in 2004 compared to 1997.
-This can also be seen in the case of China where the numbers have increased.
+This can also be seen in the case of China, where the numbers have increased.

 IELTS Writing Task 2